actions/runner/README.md

 ```

 Then you will need to add one of the following cli options, replace `ubuntu-latest` with the content between `runs-on labels: [` The labels here without spaces `]`
-- to run it on your local machine `-P ubuntu-latest=-self-hosted`
+- to run it on your local machine e.g. `-P ubuntu-latest=-self-hosted`, `-P self-hosted,linux,mylabel=-self-hosted`
-- to run it in a docker container `-P ubuntu-latest=catthehacker/ubuntu:act-latest`
+- to run it in a docker container e.g. `-P ubuntu-latest=catthehacker/ubuntu:act-latest`, `-P self-hosted,linux,mylabel=catthehacker/ubuntu:act-latest`
   For more docker images refer to https://github.com/nektos/act#runners

 This Software reads [act configuration files](https://github.com/nektos/act#configuration), you can save this inside a `.actrc` in your current or home folder to avoid typing it in your commandline.